ipfs-shipyard/js-human-crypto-keys/README.md

 Type: `Object`

-Options to be used while composing keys.Please read the [options](#options) section for more information.
+Options to be used while composing keys.
+Please read the [options](#options) section for more information.

 ### getKeyPairFromSeed(seed, algorithm, options)